isomerpages/psd-psf/_things-to-try/Deals & Promo.md

 <br>• $1.99 Classic Shanghai Xiao Long Bao (6pcs) at Crystal Jade La Mian
 Xiao Long Bao</p>
 <p>&nbsp;</p>
-<p>Promo code is valid from 1 July – 31 August 2025.&nbsp;
+<p>Promotion is valid from 1 July – 31 August 2025.&nbsp;
 <br>Membership Sign Up is only valid for new members who have not previously
 created a membership account at Crystal Jade.
 <br>Participating outlets: All Crystal Jade restaurants except Crystal Jade